 A solution $(u,\lambda)$ to (\ref{TDE}) around $(0,0)$ can be found, but this $u$ is $C^1$.
 We argue in the appendix that there is no solution $(v,\mu)$ to (\ref{TDE}) around $(0,0)$ such that $v$ is $C^2$.

 This paper aims to solve this asymmetric result.
-Even in the above example, the integral curve must be $C^2$.\footnote{A level set of a solution to (\ref{TDE}) is sometimes called an {\bf integral manifold}.} We focus on this feature, and show that for a locally Lipschitz function $g:U\to \mathbb{R}^n\setminus \{0\}$ that satisfies (\ref{J}) almost everywhere, there exists a solution to (\ref{TDE}) such that any level set of $u$ is an $n-1$ dimensional $C^1$ manifold, and $g$ is $C^k$ if and only if for any $x^*\in U$, there is a solution $(u,\lambda)$ around $x^*$ such that $u$ is $C^k$ and any level set of $u$ is an $n-1$-dimensional $C^{k+1}$ manifold.
+Even in the above example, the integral curve must be $C^2$.\footnote{A level set of a solution to (\ref{TDE}) is sometimes called an {\bf integral manifold}.} We focus on this feature, and show that, 1) for a locally Lipschitz function $g:U\to \mathbb{R}^n\setminus \{0\}$, it satisfies (\ref{J}) almost everywhere if and only if, for any $x^*\in U$, there exists a solution $(u,\lambda)$ to (\ref{TDE}) around $x^*$ such that $u$ is locally Lipschitz and any level set of $u$ is an $n-1$ dimensional $C^1$ manifold, and 2) if $g$ is $C^k$, then $g$ satisfies (\ref{J}) everywhere if and only if, for any $x^*\in U$, there is a solution $(u,\lambda)$ around $x^*$ such that $u$ is $C^k$ and any level set of $u$ is an $n-1$-dimensional $C^{k+1}$ manifold.

 We additionally address an application of this result.
 That is, we characterize the condition for a point to be a minimizer of a solution $u$ to (\ref{TDE}) with convex restrictions, where $u$ is {\bf quasi-convex}.
 If $u$ is convex, then it is well-known that the Karush--Kuhn--Tucker condition is necessary and sufficient for a solution to such a minimization problem.
 However, there exists $g$ such that any solution to (\ref{TDE}) is quasi-convex, but there is no convex solution to (\ref{TDE}).\footnote{See the appendix.} Our result is effective even in such a case.
 Together with this result, we provide two necessary and sufficient conditions for $g$ that ensure that any solution $u$ to (\ref{TDE}) is quasi-convex.